September 20, 2022

 As I thumbed through my guidebook, I saw that the Monasterio de Zenarruza was just another kilometer up the road.
 The monastery had a 20-bunk albergue, but I’d originally eliminated it during my hasty internet search because: (1) they didn’t take reservations; and (2) I thought I wanted to stay the night in a town with somewhere to eat.

-However, given that Bolívar had no open amenities today, had it really been worth it to make a reservation here?
-Sleeping in an actual monastery probably would have been a really cool experience to look back on.
+However, given that Bolívar had no open amenities, had it really been worth it to make a reservation here?
+Sleeping in an actual monastery would have been a really cool experience to look back on.

-And now I was completely unsure what I wanted to do with regard to my upcoming lodging.
+And now I was completely unsure about what I wanted to do regarding my upcoming lodging.
 Should I make another reservation for tonight?
-Or just wing it?
+Or should I just wing it?
 What was the right answer on the Camino Del Norte?
 I’d been wildly off base for 50% of my overnight lodging choices thus far, and I was feeling completely overwhelmed by the whole situation.
-I didn’t want to repeat my mistakes and ruin my Camino.
+I didn’t want to repeat my mistakes.

-So, in the end, I decided to split the difference.
-There were multiple albergues with beds available at 28 kilometers, 33 kilometers, and 36 kilometers into my day.
-I’d decide how strong my body was feeling this morning, and then I’d lock something down when I got to Guernica (20 kilometers ahead).
+Ultimately, I decided to split the difference.
+There were multiple albergues at 28, 33, and 36 kilometers into my day.
+I’d settle on how strong my body was feeling this morning, and then I’d find a place with wifi and lock something down when I got to Guernica (20 kilometers ahead).

-And with that, I went to sleep hoping for the best.
+And with that, I went to sleep last night, hoping for the best.

 Let’s hope I can figure out the rhythm of the Camino Del Norte already